turingschool-examples/war_or_peace/notes.md

 - What if the turn.type became an instance variable?

 - The issue is #pile_cards fundamentally changes the instance of `Turn`, by triggering a new `Turn#type`

+- learning how to write longer git commit messages